Eczbek/xieite/docs/namespaces/strings/number_components.md

 &nbsp;

 ## Description
-A namespace of collections of integer-related characters.
+A structure for storing integer-related characters.
+See definition for specifics.

 &nbsp;